Idealstack/dynamodb-sessions-dependency-free/README.md

 <img src="https://codebuild.us-west-2.amazonaws.com/badges?uuid=eyJlbmNyeXB0ZWREYXRhIjoiVjRSR08rOXNua2IyeWUwZDVPemk3MUNjc09EMUg1aWJlTmR4MCtvNUZOTzNVbXJnbXpxN1VoTEV1QituaGNJSlgybTlhOEJseGJZSGNlZVo5TkFER1prPSIsIml2UGFyYW1ldGVyU3BlYyI6Ik5jd3pmZU1hclIzVmx3V3IiLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D&branch=master" />

-An implementation of a session handler for storing sessions in dynamoDB, but with no dependencies on the AWS SDK, Guzzle etc.
+An implementation of a session handler for storing sessions in dynamoDB, but with no dependencies on the AWS SDK, Guzzle etc.  As a bonus it's also faster!

 The [Idealstack](https://idealstack.io) AWS hosting platform uses this to provide transparent support for DynamoDB sessions, so users don't need to change anything in their code.

+See our [blog post](https://idealstack.io/blog/faster-dependency-free-php-sessions-dynamodb) about it for instructions on how to use it, setup the required tables etc

 # Features

 - Essentially  a drop-in replacement for the official session handler in the AWS SDK